Botvin LifeSkills Training Middle School Program

 Population:

-• Status — Participants were in seventh grade.
+- Status — Participants were in 7th-12th grade.

-Location/Institution: 36 public schools in the rural Midwest
+Location/Institution: Thirty-six public schools in the rural Midwest

-This study uses sample from Spoth et al. (2002).
-This study reports adolescent substance use outcomes of Life Skills Training (LST) [now known as Botvin LifeSkills Training Middle School Program] 5½ years past baseline.
+The study used the same sample as Spoth et al. (2002).
+The study reports the adolescent substance use outcomes of Life Skills Training (LST) [now known as Botvin LifeSkills Training Middle School Program] 5½ years past baseline.
 The study design involved two randomized, controlled prevention trials.
-In study 1, schools were assigned to the Iowa Strengthening Families Program (ISFP), Preparing for the Drug Free Years, or a control condition.
-In study 2, schools were assigned to a revised ISFP plus LST, LST alone, or a control condition.
-Measures included the Substance Initiation Index (SII).
-Results indicated that for all substance initiation outcomes, one or both intervention groups showed significant, positive differences at 12th grade and/or significant growth trajectory outcomes when compared with the control group.
-Limitations include generalizability and using self-report measures.
+Participant schools in study 1 were randomly assigned to the Iowa Strengthening Families Program (ISFP), Preparing for the Drug Free Years, or a control condition.
+Participant schools in study 2 were randomly assigned to a revised ISFP plus LST, LST alone, or a control condition.
+Measures utilized include the Substance Initiation Index (SII).
+Results indicate that for all substance initiation outcomes, one or both intervention groups showed significant, positive differences at 12th grade and/or significant growth trajectory outcomes when compared with the control group.
+Limitations include lack of generalizability due to a predominantly White sample and reliance on self-report measures.

 Length of controlled postintervention follow-up: 5.5 years.